littlebizzy/slickstack/readme.md

 ## Abstract

 Much of modern computing history can be traced back to one thing: [Unix](https://en.wikipedia.org/wiki/Unix).
 Indeed, one of the only things about web servers tbat hasn't changed in several decades is the Unix shell (Bash) command language.
-Keeping the same pragmatism and simplicity in mind that inspired LittleBizzy's managed hosting, SlickStack [SS] is coded entirely in Bash.
+Keeping the same pragmatism and simplicity in mind that inspired LittleBizzy's managed hosting, SlickStack [ss] is coded entirely in Bash.

 While there are [clear benefits](https://medium.com/capital-one-developers/bashing-the-bash-replacing-shell-scripts-with-python-d8d201bc0989) to programming languages like Python or Ruby, provisioning a server with WordPress isn't very complicated, and every Linux server comes with [shell built into it](https://www.infoworld.com/article/2893519/linux/perl-python-ruby-are-nice-bash-is-where-its-at.html).
 Let's not forget [what happens](https://discourse.roots.io/t/updated-to-ansible-2-4-deploys-broken-now-what/10588) when typical web agencies rely on advanced dependencies like Ansible... yikes!
 Onward, then...

 ## Compatibility

-SlickStack [SS] works best on VPS servers with KVM virtualization that have at least 2GB RAM from quality network providers such as Vultr, DigitalOcean, Linode, and other non-AWS networks.
+SlickStack [ss] works best on VPS servers with KVM virtualization that have at least 2GB RAM from quality network providers such as Vultr, DigitalOcean, Linode, and other non-AWS networks.
 The underlying LEMP configuration is meant specifically for single-site WordPress installations, and does not support [Multisite](https://codex.wordpress.org/Create_A_Network) installs.
-SlickStack [SS] supports WordPress, WooCommerce, bbPress, and BuddyPress "out of the box" with pre-optimized settings that scale.
+SlickStack [ss] supports WordPress, WooCommerce, bbPress, and BuddyPress "out of the box" with pre-optimized settings that scale.

+* Ubuntu 16.04
+* MySQL 5.7
+* PHP 7.0

 ## Installation

-Because it’s written purely in [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) (Unix shell), SlickStack [SS] has no dependencies and works on any Ubuntu Linux machine.
+Because it’s written purely in [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) (Unix shell), SlickStack [ss] has no dependencies and works on any Ubuntu Linux machine.
 Unlike heavier provisioning tools like EasyEngine or Ansible, there are no third party languages required such as Python, meaning a lighter and simpler approach to launching WordPress servers.

 The below installation steps presume that you've already spun up a dedicated Ubuntu 16.04 VPS server (KVM) with at least 2GB RAM memory and that you are logged in via SSH.